ros2/rosbag2/README.md

 ```

 Messages from all provided bags will be played in order, based on their original recording reception timestamps.

+Options:

+* `--topics`:
+  Space-delimited list of topics to play.
+* `--services`:
+  Space-delimited list of services to play.
+* `-e,--regex`:
+  Play only topics and services matches with regular expression.
+* `-x,--exclude-regex`:
+  Regular expressions to exclude topics and services from replay.
+* `--exclude-topics`:
+  Space-delimited list of topics not to play.
+* `--exclude-services`:
+  Space-delimited list of services not to play.
+* `--message-order {received,sent}`:
+  The reference to use for bag message chronological ordering.
+  Choices: reception timestamp (`received`), publication timestamp (`sent`).
+  Default: reception timestamp.

+For more options, run with `--help`.

 #### Controlling playback via services